comake/yip-yip/README.md

 - the match is on the screen vs. not,
 - any words in the match's fields start with the user's query vs. just including the query,
 - any words in the match's fields are in the user's query and are in a list of "relevant words" in the App's configuration,
-- the node matches one of the selectors listed in the "relevant selectors" in the App's configuration.
+- the node matches one of the selectors in the list of "relevant selectors" in the App's configuration.

 Each of these factors has a related weight which determines how much it effects the node's score.